Toward robust early-warning models: A horse race, ensembles and model uncertainty: Data and methods

 \paragraph{Early-warning indicators}

 The second part of the dataset consists of a number of country-level vulnerability indicators.
 Generally, these cover a range of macro-financial imbalances.
 We include measures covering asset prices (e.g., house and stock prices), leverage (e.g., mortgages, private loans and household loans), business cycle indicators (GDP and inflation), measures from the EU Macroeconomic Imbalance Procedure (e.g., current account deficits and government debt), and the banking sector (e.g., loans to deposits).
 In most cases, we have relied on the most commonly used transformation, such as ratios to GDP or income, growth rates, and absolute and relative deviations from a trend.
+The indicators are sourced from Eurostat, OECD, ECB Statistical Data Warehouse and the BIS Statistics.

 For detrending, the trend is extracted using one-sided Hodrick\textendash Prescott filter (HP filter).
 This means that each point of the trend line corresponds to the ordinary HP trend calculated recursively from the beginning of the series to each point in time.
 By doing this, we do not use future information when calculating the trend, but rather use the information set available to the policymaker at each point in time.
 The smoothness parameter of the HP filter is specified to be 400 000 as suggested by \citet{Drehmann2011}.
 This has been suggested to appropriately capture the nature of financial cycles in quarterly data.
 Growth rates are defined to be annual, whereas we follow \citet{laina2015} by using both absolute and relative deviations from trend, of which the latter differs from the former by relating the deviation to the value of the trend.
-The indicators used in this paper are presented in Table 1.
+The indicators used in this paper combine several sources for broad coverage and for deriving ratios of appropriate variables, and are presented in Table \ref{tab:Indicators}.
+Their descriptive statistics are shown in Table \ref{tab:Indicators-descriptivestatistics}.

+As proper use of data is essential in order to obtain an objective indication of the usefulness of any modeling approach, a note regarding the relationship between crisis events and indicators is in order.
+Whilst the uncertainty regarding the definitions of crisis events cannot be disputed, this holds true for any empirical exercise.
+To visualize the relationship between the actual crisis events and the indicators, as well as their lead time, we include time-series plots for each indicator from $t-12$ to $t+8$ around crisis occurrences in Figure \ref{fig:Time-series-plots-of-indicators}.
+The figure illustrates that patterns of several indicators, such as the credit gap and asset price changes, for instance, take elevated values prior to crisis events, which is indeed in line with the early-warning literature.